airladon/ThisIGet/src/content/Math/Geometry_1/Equilateral/discover/simple/content.md

 When you combine all pairs, you see all angles are equal.

-This can be seen in more detail in this lesson's [Explanation](/content/Math/Geometry_1/Equilateral/explanation/base?page=1)
+This can be seen in more detail in this topic's [Explanation](/content/Math/Geometry_1/Equilateral/explanation/base?page=1)

 </hintLow><div></div>